jefferywmoore/CISSP-Study-Resources/CISSP-Domain-1-Objectives.md

   - Preserving confidentiality means protecting an asset or data, even if it's not a secret

 - **Integrity**:
   - Concept of protecting the reliability and correctness of data.
-Integrity protection prevents unauthorized alternations of data
+Integrity protection prevents unauthorized alterations of data
   - Preventing unauthorized subjects from making modifications
   - Preventing authorized subjects from making unauthorized modifications, such as mistakes
   - Maintaining the internal and external consistency of objects